Falsas Esperanzas

 "Falsas Esperanzas" ("False Hopes") is a song recorded by American singer Christina Aguilera for her second studio album Mi Reflejo (2000).
 Written by Jorge Luis Piloto, the uptempo Latin record was produced by Rudy Pérez and features instrumentation from a horn.
 It was released as the third and final single from Mi Reflejo on April 9, 2001, by RCA Records.

-"Falsas Esperanzas" received mixed reviews from music critics with some naming it a stand-out track from the album while others were not impressed by it.
+"Falsas Esperanzas" received generally positive reviews from music critics, with some naming it a stand-out track from the album.
+Most journalists praised Aguilera's vocals on "Falsas Esperanzas".
 The single peaked at number 15 in Spain, and reached the top-ten in Mexico and Venezuela.
 Aguilera performed "Falsas Esperanzas" at the 43rd Annual Grammy Awards (2001) and during her Justified and Stripped Tour (2003), The Stripped Tour (2003), and The X Tour (2019).

 Background

 According to her manager Steve Kurtz, Aguilera expressed interest in recording a Spanish-language album before she recorded her debut studio album Christina Aguilera (1999).
 Producer Rudy Pérez was approached during the recording sessions of Mi Reflejo and asked to produce a number of tracks.
 After agreeing, he produced many songs including the Jorge Luis Piloto written piece "Falsas Esperanzas".